Score every tenant

 your property.

-Every application processed by Local Property Partners goes through the full screening process described on this page.
+Every application processed by Local Property Partners goes through the full screening process behind this score.
 No shortcuts, no guesswork.
 A free, no-obligation rental appraisal from an award-winning Perth property manager.